Looking for Off-Campus Housing

 What to Look for in an Apartment

-- Do I want to live in an apartment, a condominium, a house, a duplex, or a room in a private home?
+- Do I want to live in an apartment, a condominium, a house, a duplex, or

 - Do I want to live within walking distance of campus?